 The dimensions (width and height) of multiple thumbnails appearing next to each other are the exact same.
 In order to preserve the same proportions in the thumbnail image as were found in the original image, both resizing and cropping is part of the image manipulation process.

 Common thumbnail sizes are:

 Using thumbnails provides the user with an overview of several images or movies in the space of one web page.
-Thumbnails further save bandwith as the user does not have to click through all images to find the one he or she is looking for, but can be guided by the teasers provided by the thumbnails.
+Furthermore, thumbnails save bandwidth as the user does not have to click through all images to find the one he or she is looking for, but can be guided by the previews provided by the thumbnails.

 I wish I had have come across this a while back when I came across this problem.